antrea-io/nephe/docs/getting-started.md

 EOF
 ```

-After a `CloudProviderAccount` CR is added, VPCs are polled from cloud for the
+Also, after a `CloudProviderAccount` CR is added, VPCs are automatically polled
-configured region.
-From this VPC inventory, VPC ID or VPC Name can be used in
-`CloudEntitySelector` configuration to onboard vms belonging to the VPC of interest.
+for the configured region.
+Invoke kubectl commands to get the details of imported VPCs.

 ```bash
 kubectl get vpc -A